GenericMappingTools/gmt/doc/rst/source/greenspline.rst

 2-d Spherical Surface Examples
 ------------------------------

-To recreate Parker’s [1994] example on a global 1x1 degree grid, assuming the data are in file mag_obs_1990.d, try
+To recreate Parker's [1994] example on a global 1x1 degree grid, assuming the data are in file mag_obs_1990.d, try

    ::